Sloth Sanctuary Around the World where you can travel and see sloths in their natural habitat.

 Residing in the Amazon canopy in Peru and Brazil, you can see sloths in their natural habitat.

-Originally established in 1982, with its main goal has been to protect all the local flora and fauna in the area.
+Originally established in 1982, its main goal has been to protect all the local flora and fauna in the area.

 Contact Pacaya-Samiria National Reserve